palakkanodiya/palak_cubexo/README.md

 ASYNCIO

 Asynchronous programming allows a program to execute multiple tasks seemingly simultaneously.
 Instead of waiting for each task to complete in sequence, the program can switch between tasks, improving efficiency, especially for I/O-bound operations.
 Python's asyncio library facilitates asynchronous programming using coroutines, event loops, and tasks.
+Asyncio is used as a foundation for multiple Python asynchronous frameworks that provide high-performance network and web servers, database connection libraries, distributed task queues, etc

 Core Concepts